Hiking Packing List: Essential Hiking Gear for Any Hike

 My favorite hiking boot.
 I have hiked with them all over the world.
 Rugged boots with great footbed support.
 Sole is great for rocky trails, and the color is pretty cute too!
 Great for hard hikes and thru hikes.

-I also have used Lowa Renegade boots with GORE-TEX which are also really great.
-This German brand has been around for a long time and makes a great hiking boot too as another alternative.
+I have also used Lowa Renegade boots with GORE-TEX, which are really great.
+This German brand has been around for a long time and makes a great hiking boot, too, as another alternative.

 When You Might Want Trail Running Shoes Instead